tjhancocks/kdl/Documentation/Tutorials/Introduction.md

 @out "Hello, World!";
 ```

 This is probably about as simple of a script you can get in KDL, without just having an empty file.
-This example illustrates two seperate things in KDL, a comment and the `@out` directive.
+This example illustrates two separate things in KDL, a comment and the `@out` directive.

 First of all, comments in KDL are denoted by the backtick character and run from it until the end of the line.
 This is similar to how comments in many languages work.

 The second thing to examine here is the concept of a _directive_.
 Directives are instructions to the KDL assembler itself to do something.
 They are always prefixed by the `@` character, and thus easily identifiable.
 These instructions might be to import the contents of another file as additional KDL code, or to define a new resource type.

 In this case the directive in use is `@out`.
-The `@out` directive is used to print a message to the assemblers standard output.
+The `@out` directive is used to print a message to the assembler's standard output.

 The final thing to note about KDL is that **all** commands must be terminated by a semi-colon `;`.